RowanMAVRC/IntentCNN/README.md

 ### **9. `cfgs/`**
 This folder contains configuration files used by the tracking algorithm (e.g., BOTSORT).
 These configurations define parameters like tracker settings, which are used to track drones in videos.

+### **10. `tools/grab_trajectories_from_csv.py`**
+This Python script is designed to convert CSV and MP4 files into labeled drone trajectory sequences.
+It aligns video frames with their corresponding labels, organizes them into sequences by drone ID and intention, and saves the processed data for further analysis or training machine learning models.
+- Finding Matching Files: The script identifies pairs of CSV files (containing labels) and MP4 files (containing videos) by matching their base filenames within the specified data directory.
+- Processing Video Data: Each video is read frame by frame, and the corresponding labels are extracted from the matching CSV file.
+Labels include details like drone ID, intention, coordinates, and depth.
+Frames with the same drone ID and intention are grouped into sequences.
+- Sequence Merging: Sequences from multiple files are merged into a global dictionary, organized by drone ID and intention.
+- Statistics Calculation: The script calculates sequence length statistics for all intentions, including the longest, shortest, and average sequence lengths.
+- Saving Results: The sequences are saved in a .pickle file for easy loading in future tasks.
+A bar chart of sequence statistics is generated and saved as a .png file.

+### **11. `tools/format_trajectories.py`**
+This script processes trajectory data from .pickle files, adjusts them for length consistency, and saves the formatted data for further analysis or training machine learning models.
+- Trajectory Padding and Adjustment: The script ensures all trajectory sequences have a consistent length (max_length) by adding padding where necessary.
+Sequences shorter than a minimum length (min_length, derived from min_factor) are excluded.
+- Padding Statistics: The script calculates and records padding statistics for each trajectory intention group.
+These include total padding, average padding per chunk, and the number of trajectory chunks.
+- Label Mapping: Trajectories are categorized by drone type (ROTARY or FIXEDWING) and intention, with mappings created for string-to-number conversion (str2num and num2str) to facilitate tensor representation.
+- Dimensionality Options: The script supports 2D (XY coordinates) and 3D (XYZ coordinates with depth) trajectory formats, determined by the dimensions parameter.
+- Saving Outputs: The processed trajectories are saved as PyTorch .pt tensor files, along with YAML files containing label mappings for easy lookup.
+- Visualization: A bar chart of padding statistics is generated for each processed file, showing the number of trajectories, total padding, and average padding per intention group.